kjosib/booze-tools/example/decaf.md

 for|while|if|else|return|break            |
 New|NewArray|Print|ReadInteger|ReadLine   :reserved_word
 ```
-An identifier is a sequence of letters, digits, and underscores, starting with a letter.
-Decaf is case-sensitive,
+A Decaf-Language identifier is a sequence of letters, digits, and underscores, starting
-e.g., if is a keyword, but IF is an identifier; binky and Binky are two distinct identifiers.
-Identifiers can
+with a letter.
+Decaf is case-sensitive, e.g., `if` is a keyword, but `IF` is an identifier;
+`binky` and `Binky` are two distinct identifiers.
+Quoting directly from the specification,
-be at most 31 characters long.
-A good solution is to recognize all such sequences and
+Identifiers can be at most 31 characters long; a longer sequence is truncated and yields
+a warning message from a compliant implementation.
+A good engineered solution is to recognize
-deal with overlong words in the driver, but MacroParse makes it convenient to build the constraint
+the pattern `{alpha}{word}*` and deal with overlong words in the driver, but this is also
+an excellent opportunity to show how MacroParse makes it convenient to build the constraint
-directly into the scanner (at the cost of a larger table).
+directly into the scanner (at the cost of a larger scan table).
 ```
 {alpha}{word}{0,30}   :ident
+{alpha}{word}{31,}    :overlong_identifier
 ```

 Boolean constants are also reserved.
 They would overlap with the definition of identifiers